Tverskaya Street: Modern history

 Between the Russian Revolution of 1917 and the rise of Stalinist architecture in mid-1930s, the street acquired three modernist buildings - constructivist Izvestia Building by Grigory Barkhin (1925–1927, Pushkin Square), Central Telegraph Building (1927-29, 7 Tverskaya), a modernist masterpiece by Ivan Rerberg, and a stern "black cube" of the Lenin Institute in Tverskaya Square (1926) by Stepan Chernyshyov.
 The street was renamed in 1932 for Maxim Gorky, the Russian writer and revolutionary admired by both Vladimir Lenin and Josef Stalin.

-Further expansion occurred in line with Joseph Stalin's 1935 master plan.
+Further expansion occurred in line with Soviet government's adoption of the 1935 master plan.
 During that period, all the churches and most other historic buildings were torn down in order to widen the street and replace low-rise buildings with larger, early Stalinist apartment blocks and government offices.
 Arkady Mordvinov, who handled this ambitious project, retained some historical buildings, like the ornately decorated Savvinskoye Podvorye by Ivan Kuznetsov.
 This building was moved to a new foundation North from the new street line, and is now completely enclosed inside Mordvinov's Stalinist block at 6, Tverskaya Street.

 The project was only partially completed before World War II; more Stalinist blocks appeared in the 1940s and 1950s, still leaving a lot of 19th-century buildings.
 Most of them were torn down later, with a few exceptions like Yermolova Theatre still standing.
 Hotel Intourist, a 22-story tower built in 1970, was demolished in 2002 and replaced by the Ritz-Carlton Hotel Moscow.

 When Soviet President Mikhail Gorbachev assumed power, he encouraged a return to the country's old Russian names.
 Thus, the street's name became "Tverskaya Street" again, after a 55-year interlude as Gorky Street.

 Layout and functions

-Tverskaya Street runs from the Manege Square through the Tverskoy District and the crossing with the Boulevard Ring, known as Pushkin Square, to the Garden Ring.
-Its extension, First Tverskaya-Yamskaya Street, continues further on Northwest right up to Belorussky Rail Terminal (Tverskaya Zastava Square), changing its name again into Leningradsky Prospekt.
-It keeps the same direction before diverging into Volokolamskoye Shosse and Leningradskoye Shosse (Leningrad Highway).
+Tverskaya Street runs from the Manege Square through the Tverskoy District and the crossing with the Boulevard Ring, known as Pushkinskaya Square, to the Garden Ring.
+Its extension, First Tverskaya-Yamskaya Street, continues further on Northwest right up to Belorussky Rail Terminal (Tverskaya Zastava Square), changing its name again into Leningradsky Avenue.
+It keeps the same direction before diverging into Volokolamskoye Shosse and Leningradskoye Highway (Leningrad Highway).

 Tverskaya Street is the most expensive shopping street in Moscow and Russia.
 According to an index published by global real estate company Colliers International in 2008, it is now the third most expensive street in the world, based on commercial rental fees.
 It is the center of the city's nightlife and entertainment.